Charlie-glitch83/RFC/README.md

 ## Citing RFC

-If you use this framework, please cite:
+If you use or reference this theory, cite it using the DOI:

-Preprint and journal submission pending.
-GitHub DOI to be issued upon release.
+> Charlie-glitch83.
+(2025). *Recursive Fractal Cosmology (RFC)*.
+Zenodo. https://doi.org/10.5281/zenodo.15205532

 ---